Eugleo/vista-dataset/README.md

 - `documentation.pdf` contains description of the dataset, the data collection protocols, and details about evaluation
 - `datasheet.pdf` contains documentation in the datasheet for datasets format
 - `croissant.json` contains the croissant spec for the dataset

+The videos are not directly sampled from ALFRED but rather created by editing (oftentimes multiple) ALFRED videos.
+The whole data creation protocol is detailed in the documentation.pdf document.